 Pinterest Queen Peg Fitzpatrick let her following know about her upcoming class weeks before she published to build awareness and excitement within her community!
 See Peg’s post here.

-11. Create a sense of urgency to enroll
+11. Create a sense of urgency to WATCH

-Food bloggers Ceri and Laura offered a free enrollment link to the first five people to tag a friend in their class announcement post on Instagram.
+Food bloggers Ceri and Laura offered a free access link to the first five people to tag a friend in their class announcement post on Instagram.
 Check out the post here.

 12. Promote your class in a Facebook group

-App Marketer Steve Young shared a free enrollment link with 50 people for his App Store Optimization Class!
+App Marketer Steve Young shared a free access link with 50 people for his App Store Optimization Class!
 He made the post within a private Facebook group specifically geared towards app makers.